gradle/gradle-completion/README.md

 # gradle-completion
 Bash and Zsh completion support for [Gradle](https://gradle.org).

-This provides _fast_ tab completion support for completing:
+This provides _fast_ tab completion for:

  * Gradle tasks for the current project and sub-projects
  * Gradle CLI switches (e.g. `--parallel`)